Methodology and data sources

 1. Source data

-We do not enrich BCAD data with photographs, on-site inspections, third-party MLS data, or proprietary valuation models.
-The only non-BCAD calculation in the Packet is the median $/sqft of the selected comparable set and the suggested-value figure derived from it.
+Source dataset code, run date, and layout version are printed on every Packet's sources page.
+We do not enrich CAD data with photographs, on-site inspections, third-party MLS data, or proprietary valuation models.
+The only non-CAD calculation in the Packet is the median $/sqft of the selected comparable set and the suggested-value figure derived from it.

 2. Comparable selection — base variant

 Texas Tax Code §41.43(b)(3) lets a property owner argue the appraised value is unequal to the median appraised value of a "reasonable number of comparable properties appropriately adjusted."
-The base variant operationalizes this in a defensible, deterministic, BCAD-data-only way:
+The base variant operationalizes this in a defensible, deterministic, CAD-data-only way:

 - Filter to residential properties in the same scope (subdivision by default; neighborhood as a fallback for sparse subdivisions — see §4).